-Child Time Inc. preschools offer full and part time schedules for children 18 months to 10 years of age.
+Child Time Inc. offers full and part time schedules for children 18 months to kindergarten.
 The children are divided into classes by age group, catered to strengthening the learning skills provided by each different grade.
 We use the September 1st cutoff date, based off of the Salt Lake City School District guidelines.
 Our goal is to build an engaging and rewarding classroom community; we do that by keeping the group together throughout the school year and graduating the group as whole to the next class each fall session.
 We do not move children on their birthdays.
 By using the September 1 cutoff date, we drastically reduce the amount of turnover for the classrooms.
 It is very difficult on the children when there is a continual flow of children entering and exiting the group, disrupting the community created in each and every classroom.
 Keeping a group together for the entire year facilitates the children developing lasting friendships and provides the teachers with more time to get to know the children and their levels of development, enabling them to continually challenge each child in the group.
 Children are comforted by consistency and dependability; it is our priority to plan for as much continuity as possible.